petermr/tigr2ess/PROGRAM.md

 Delegates will learn how to:
  * search EPMC for plant science articles
  * download and organize them in Content Mine projects (CProjects)
+ * understand the power of Wikidata for plant sciences and run searches.
+ * create small dictionaries of relevance to TIGR2ESS.
- * use dictionaries to search these for terms (entities) of special interest (typically genes, plant species, plant parts, phytochemicals, human diseases, countries, funding agencies).
+ * use dictionaries to search downloaded data for terms (entities) of special interest (typically genes, plant species, plant parts, phytochemicals, human diseases, countries, funding agencies).
  * analyze the frequency of entities (showing what the "literature" is most interested in).
- * plot the co-occurrence of terms (e.g. plants associated with disease)
+ * plot the co-occurrence of terms (e.g. plants associated with disease).

 ### setup
 All work is on delgates' laptops.
 They will need to:
  * install the ContentMine software ("getpapers" and "AMI")
  * verify it works on tests
  * run the specific exercises in the tutorial
+ * be able to use a JSON editor for editing dictionaries

+ Ideally the technology for this should be varified before the full-day workshop

+ ## Exercises
+This lists the formal exercises that we will carry out.
+All exercises will be verified beforehand to ensure that they:
+ * work on major operating systems and hardware.
+ * can be edited in case of variable download speeds or unexpected drop-outs.

+ The following order of exercises may change.

+ ### getpapers
+ Download a subset of the *Ocimum* papers in EPMC using <tt>getpapers<tt>.